HEIDI

 One might judge her.
 Why on earth would she leave her child behind?
 How selfish could she be?
 But things are not always as they seem.

-My sweet, wild and untethered mother took me from the biscuity-bosoms of my grandmothers house and drove to a big city on the other side of Germany, where we inhabited a commune in Berlin.
+My sweet, wild and untethered mother took me from the biscuity bosoms of my gran’s house and drove to a big city on the other side of Germany, where we tumbled into a commune in Berlin.

 It had white-Italian carpets, which I remember staging one of my dramatic deaths on.

-As my mother had Albert Einstein’s IQ (yes it’s true) and because she recognised a restless soul, she decided I was ready to once again up and leave, taking me on more adventures…and we packed the little belongings we had (mainly a huge, massive bag full of cash) and off we went to India.
+As my mother had Albert Einstein’s IQ (yes, it’s true).
+Because she recognised a restless soul(me), she decided I was ready to get up once again and leave, taking me on more adventures.
+We packed the little belongings we had (mainly a vast, massive bag full of cash worth probably around a million in today’s economy) and off we went to India.

 And here another one in India

-Living in India was amazing and scary.
-You can read more about some of my adventures in part 2!
+Living in India was both magical and a little wild.
+You can read more about my ridiculous (and occasionally ill-advised) adventures in part 2!

 The day I arrived I was picked up from a quaint little train station in Devon by a a dude in a van.
 The drive was lined with old trees, sheep in the fields and a empty bath in the courtyard with some kids skating it and listening to really loud music.
 It was all looking all very 80’s.